 6.2.1.1 General

 One way to utilise the whole chunk of irregular spectrum of a particular size is to combine several overlapping channels of next lower standard channel bandwidth.
 As an example, Figure X-1 shows a case when two overlapping 10MHz carriers cover 13MHz channel bandwidth.
 From an individual UE perspective, each UE is configured with existing immediately lower channel bandwidth following legacy procedures and signalling: one UE can use the first 10MHz carrier, while another UE can use another carrier.
 In fact, both UEs can use overlapping part of the spectrum provided that the BS takes care that the overlapping region is allocated to one particular carrier at a time.
 It should be also noted that from the UE perspective, an existing immediately lower channel bandwidth will be always used, either for initial access (as the channel bandwidth advertised by the network) or as a dedicated channel bandwidth configured by RRC.
-From the network perspective, the BS will/can use the whole irregular channel bandwidth.
+From the network perspective, the BS will/can use the whole irregular channel bandwidth whereas the UEs will each use the next smaller CBW.

 Figure 6.2.1.1-1: Using overlapping carriers (example for 13MHz).